 Many of us hold on to the idea that we can create a world for ourselves that has minimal pain and suffering.
-So when adversity hits we become even more upset because we feel it is unfair and it should not be happening.
-One of the ways we do this is to control and limit our stress.
-It is a viable strategy at some level and it makes more sense than seeking out or creating problems.
-However, your world will become progressively smaller over time.
+When adversity hits, we become upset because we feel it is unfair and shouldn’t be happening.
+So, one of the ways we attempt to deal with adversity is to control and limit our stress.
+It is a viable strategy and it makes more sense than seeking out or creating problems.
+However, the result is that your world will become progressively smaller over time.
 You cannot control most of your stressors, and you certainly can’t outrun your mind.
 Paradoxically, your stress will increase as you try to avoid it.

-It is more rational to accept that what we term adversity is simply life.
+It is more rational to accept that what we term adversity is simply – life.
 We will all die and most of us will experience major illnesses.
-We will have close family members that will suffer the same way.
-I am not going to go into detail about all of the small and large wrongs that happen to us personally and globally.
-They are infinite.
-So why would we expect that we will not be exposed to all of this?
+We will all have close family members that will suffer from pain, too.
+There are infinite number of wrongs, small and large, that happen to us personally, as well as on a global scale.
+So why would you be an exception?

 Firing up Your Nervous System

-The problem from a physiological perspective is that when we become frustrated at having to endure our tribulations we have now fired up our nervous system even more with stress hormones, which magnifies the physical response.
-These symptoms may include insomnia, obsessive thought patterns, body image issues, ringing in the ears, back pain, neck pain, irritable bowel syndrome, burning sensations throughout your body amongst over 30 symptoms.
-Anxiety, Anger, and Adrenaline
+The problem from a physiological perspective is that when we become frustrated, our nervous system fires up even more stress hormones, which magnifies the physical responses.
+These symptoms may include insomnia, obsessive thought patterns, body image issues, ringing in the ears, back pain, neck pain, irritable bowel syndrome, burning sensations throughout your body, along with over 30 other symptoms.

-To be successful at any endeavor requires taking risks and experiencing the attendant anxiety.
-If you are not willing to deal with it then it is probably not worth taking the risk.
-You have heard the overused saying, “If you can’t take the heat then get out of the kitchen.”
-It is actually incredibly accurate phrase.
+To be successful in any endeavor requires taking risks and dealing with the accompanying anxiety.
+If you are not willing to deal with those feelings, then it is probably not worth taking the risk.
+There’s a reason we say, “If you can’t take the heat then get out of the kitchen.”